What Makes Zula Driving School Different

 This is the last stage of learning when the skill has become a natural part of the learner, at this point; you no longer have to think about every little thing you do while driving.
 The individual has become a safe and confident driver at this stage.

-Rote learning: This is the traditional approach to learning which does not necessarily involve understanding.
-It only requires memorizing formulas, list, facts, etc. Many driving skills if learned by rote become instinctive and do not hinder the driver's observation and perpetual skills.
+This is the traditional approach to learning which does not necessarily involve understanding.
+It only requires memorizing formulas, list, facts, etc. Many driving skills if learned by rote become instinctive and do not hinder the driver’s observation and perpetual skills.

-Gestalt Learning: this is a progressive approach to learning that entails understanding a concept or activity.
+This is a progressive approach to learning that entails understanding a concept or activity.
 It’s learning through recognizing or making connections between previously established principles.
 It is an essential factor in the development of road craft.

 Tactile learners are the practical learners.
 They prefer a hands-on approach to learning.
 They learn best on the field where they have to put things into practice.